oidoid/nature-elsewhere/readme.md

 frame, and then do all the scaling in WebGL.
 This keeps all the math as a projection in WebGL which keeps things much simpler than diving into the world of CSS.

+Listening for window size events asynchronously seems to be a common pitfall as well, which I stumbled into while working with Phaser.

 This was all quite a frustration when combined with updating all the different Phaser framework subsystems and eventually led me to pursue WebGL.